 The CCIF flag indicates that there are no more commands pending.
 The CCIF flag is cleared when CBEIF is cleared and sets automatically upon completion of all active and pending commands.
 The CCIF flag does not set when an active command completes and a pending command is fetched from the command buffer.
 Writing to the CCIF flag has no effect.
-This bit, CCIF, is used together with the enable bit CCIE to generate the interrupt request.
+The CCIF flag is used together with the CCIE bit in the ECNFG register to generate an interrupt request.

-1 = All commands are completed.

-0 =Command in progress.
+- 1 = All commands are completed. - 0 =Command in progress.